josephdoba/LightBnB/README.md

 ## An AirBnB clone during my studies at Lighthouse labs

-In this project, we learn about SQL, and gain an understanding of Relation Databases, and RDBMS's.
+In this project, we learned about SQL, and gained an understanding of Relation Databases and RDBMS's..
 For this project specifically we used Postgres.
 All of the work I did is located in `database.js`.

+### Setup:

+* setup instructions such as how to install and run
+* consider adding some screenshots of the project.

+### Depenencies:

+* bcrypt
+* body-parser
+* cookie-session
+* express
+* nodemon
+* pg

 #### Project Structure